ljoonal/BepInEx-Plugins/README.md

 Logs the currently pressed keys when enabled, which will allow you to find the KeyCode's to things just by pressing them.
 It's recommended to set the `Enabled` config value to false when actually playing the game, since getting all the possible keys will most likely impact your performance.

+### Mouse Control

+A mod that force locks the mouse to the game constantly.

 ## Building

 Drag the required DLL's (listed in the `Directory.Build.props` file and the `.csproj` files) into the Libs folder.